SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/asyncchronous-programming/2023-01-20-introduction-to-async-programming-in-scala.markdown

 |:-:|
 |<sup>*Figure 1: An application's life cycle.*</sup>|<br/><br/>

 A thread itself is not a program or application.
 This means, unlike a program, a thread cannot run on its own.
 A thread is the smallest and most lightweight *sequence of instructions* intended to be scheduled and executed by an operating system component called a *scheduler* independently of the parent process.
 Simply put, **a thread is a sequential flow of tasks within a process**.
-We can think of a process as a container where more than one thread runs.
+We can think of a process as a container where one or more threads run.

 **It's like french fries in a box, where the fries are threads and the box is the process** :-)